Coronavirus infects Asia stocks with exposure to China

-After the United States and Canada warned against travel to China where the new coronavirus is thought to have originated, Australian stocks resumed trading sharply lower after a public holiday the previous day.
+After the United States and Canada warned against travel to China, Australian stocks resumed trading sharply lower after a public holiday.
 The benchmark S&P/ASX 200 index .AXJO fell 1.4% weighed by stocks exposed to the illness that has killed more than 100 people and infected more than 2,700.

 Shares of airlines and travel agents were sharply lower amid freezes on travel into and out of the world's second largest economy, while companies with an indirect exposure to Chinese consumer spending abroad, such as casinos and luxury retailers, also tumbled.